dieterich-lab/MiMB_JACUSA2_chapter/README.md

 guppy_basecaller --compress_fastq -i path_to_fast5 -s path_to_output -c config_file.cfg --cpu_threads_per_caller 14 --num_callers 1
 ```

-The inputs are: the path to FAST5 files, the output folder, and the config file or the flowcell/kit combination.
+The inputs are the path to FAST5 files, the output folder, and the config file or the flowcell/kit combination.
 The output is FASTQ files that can
 be compressed using the option ”–compress fastq”.
 Set the number of threads ”cpu threads per caller” and the number of parallel basecallers ”num caller” according to your resources.
 Additional details can be found [here](https://github.com/metagenomics/denbi-nanopore-training/blob/master/docs/basecalling/basecalling.rst).

 2. Align reads to the transcriptome using the following Minimap2 command.
 To reduce the indexing time of the human genome, save the index with the option ”-d” before the mapping and use the index instead of the reference file in the minimap2 command line